Yuerden/Yuerden/README.md

 🏆 As a leader, I've played diverse roles in Chi Phi fraternity, showcasing my ability to steer discussions, oversee operations, and lead productive meetings.
 Sports have also been a major part of my life, with 4 years as a varsity starter and 2 years as captain in Black and Blue Wrestling.

-📚 My coursework spans Data Structures, Algorithms, Language-Endowed Intelligent Agents, Principles of Software, Software Design & Documentation, Operating Systems, Information Retrieval, Programming Languages, and Blockchain & AI Research.
+📚 My coursework spans Database Systems, Data Structures, Algorithms, Language-Endowed Intelligent Agents, Principles of Software, Software Design and Documentation, Operating Systems, Information Retrieval, Programming Languages, AI and Blockchain, and Blockchain Research.

 💡 Awards and certifications I've earned include AWS Certified Cloud Practitioner, Andrew Spencer Colditz Scholarship for Young Leaders, Rensselaer Leadership Award, and Jeff Greenburg Coaches Award.